ngageoint/hootenanny/README.md

 * **[Reference Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** **(default)** - _Keep the best of both maps while favoring the first_
   * Merge geometry and tag from map B into map A, and favor map A's data when there are conflicts.
   * Use this type of conflation when you want conflated output based on the best state of both input datasets while favoring one of them.
 * **[Average Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** - _Keep the average of both maps_
-  * Merge by using the average of each feature's geometry and tags between maps A and B.
-  * Use this type of conflation when you consider both inputs equal in quality.
+  * Use this type of conflation when you consider both input maps equal in quality and want a result that is an average of the two..
   * Currently, geometry averaging only applies to linear features but may eventually be extended to point and polygon geometries.
 Point and polygon geometries are merged the same as in Reference Conflation.
-Average Conflation is not available from iD Editor.
+Also, Average Conflation is not available from iD Editor.
 * **[Horizontal Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/cut.asciidoc)** (aka Cookie Cutter Conflation) - _Completely replace a section_
   * Either:
     * Define a region in map A and replace data in that region with data in the same region from map B OR